For the sake of simplicity, the following acronyms will be used in this

 If the login procedure fails, the corresponding login data is logged here.

-If the login information there doesn't match the login data of the
+If the login information there does not match the login data of the

 corresponding Intrexx user, then this needs to be taken into account